coreos/docs/quay-enterprise/quay-ssl.md

 ### Test the secure connection

-Confirm the configuration by visiting the URL from a browser: `https://reg.example.com/`
+Confirm the configuration by visiting the URL from a browser `https://reg.example.com/`

 <img src="img/https-browser.png" class="img-center" alt="Browser"/>